Xunnamius/black-flag/packages/extensions/README.md

 >
 > See also: [differences between BFE and Yargs][4].

+> [!WARNING]
+>
+> Most of the examples in this section are using hyphen characters followed by a
+> [word joiner character][6] to prevent breaking example awkwardly across lines.
+> Be cautious copying and pasting examples.

 ### `withBuilderExtensions`

 > ⪢ API reference: [`withBuilderExtensions`][5]

-> [!WARNING]
->
-> Many of the examples in this documentation are using hyphen characters
-> followed by a [word joiner character][6] to prevent breaking example awkwardly
-> across lines.
-Be cautious copying and pasting examples.

 This function enables several additional options-related units of functionality via analysis of the returned options configuration object and the parsed command